SPauly/Movie-Recommendation/README.md

 # Movie-Recommendation
-A small neural net to recommend movies to the user
+A small Neural Network that recommends movies to the user.
+Note: this is only for learning purposes!